-Please note the additional classification criteria in chapter E 2.
+Please note the additional criteria for risk grading in chapter E 2.

+E8.
 Do product-specific labels that are found on feed sacks, for example, need to be saved or is the delivery slip sufficient?

 The document on which the feed is declared is relevant.
 Often, that is the delivery slip.
 However, if the ingredients are NOT listed on the delivery slip and there is no separate declaration, the farmer must save BOTH the labelled feed sack and the delivery slip.